Most teens do want to be adopted

 Grandmother struggles with parenting second time around

-Five years ago Sophie Perkins* was an empty nester in her fifites with a busy career.
-She had no idea that she was soon to become a full-time mother again.
+Five years ago, Sophie Perkins* was an empty nester in her fifties with a busy career.
+She had no idea that she was soon to become a full-time kinship caregiver.
 Though Sophie knew that her daughter-in-law and son weren’t parenting their children adequately, as she lived some distance from the family, she didn’t have a […]

 Romanian adoption research